 About me

-I offer people the opportunity to be heard and to make sense of their life in a holding, non-judgemental breathing space.
-You stop the World and, with no one making demands on you, reflect, pinpoint what’s really troubling you, get to the root cause then choose what, if anything, you want to do about it.
+So… I offer a calm and non-judgmental breathing space in which you can put the World on hold and, with no one making demands on you, reflect, pinpoint what’s really troubling you, get to the root cause then choose what, if anything, you want to do about it.

 I run a private practice from my base in Weybridge.
-Before training as a counsellor I worked for 28 years in the private sector so I have insight into the stresses and strains of balancing work and life as well as experience of the ups and downs of life generally.
+Before taking 5 years to train as a counsellor, culminating in a 3 year BA (Hons) degree, I worked for 28 years in the private sector so I have insight into the stresses and strains of balancing work and life as well as experience of the ups and downs of life generally.
+I was granted the status of BACP Accredited Counsellor by the BACP in early 2019 (this is, in effect, a quality standard for counsellors).
+I am also recognised by Aviva, Bupa and WPA medical insurers.

-I look forward to hearing from you, thank you.
+I look forward to hearing from you and to the prospect of working with you, thank you.

 * = Assay, T. P., & Lambert, M. J. (1999).
 The empirical case for the common factors in therapy: Quantitative findings.
 In M. A. Hubble, B. L. Duncan, & S. D. Miller (Eds.), The heart and soul of change: What works in therapy (pp. 33-56).
 Washington, DC: American Psychological Association.